Internet Banking Agreement and Electronic Funds Transfer Agreement and Disclosure

 Please refer to our privacy disclosure which may be found on the home page of our website or can be obtained at any of our offices.
-This privacy statement is subject to change and may be amended by our Board of Directors.
+This privacy disclosure is subject to change and may be amended by our Board of Directors.

 VIII.
 Password and Account Protection

 You are responsible for keeping your password and Internet Banking account information confidential.
 In order to protect yourself against fraud, you should adhere to the following guidelines:

 - Do not give out your account information, password, or username,

 - Do not leave your PC unattended while you are in the bank's Internet Banking site,